Prague: Early history

 The construction of what came to be known as Prague Castle began near the end of the 9th century, expanding a fortified settlement that had existed on the site since the year 800.
 The first masonry under Prague Castle dates from the year 885 at the latest.
 The other prominent Prague fort, the Přemyslid fort Vyšehrad, was founded in the 10th century, some 70 years later than Prague Castle.
 Prague Castle is dominated by the cathedral, which began construction in 1344, but was not completed until the 20th century.

 The legendary origins of Prague attribute its foundation to the 8th-century Czech duchess and prophetess Libuše and her husband, Přemysl, founder of the Přemyslid dynasty.
 Legend says that Libuše, prophesied from her castle at Vyšehrad, came out on a rocky cliff high above the Vltava and prophesied: "I see a great city whose glory will touch the stars".
 She ordered a castle and a town called Praha to be built on the site.

 The region became the seat of the dukes, and later kings of Bohemia.
 Under Duke of Bohemia Boleslaus II the Pious the area became a bishopric in 973.
 Until Prague was elevated to archbishopric in 1344, it was under the jurisdiction of the Archbishopric of Mainz.

-Prague was an important seat for trading where merchants from across Europe settled, including many Jews, as recalled in 965 by the Hispano-Jewish merchant and traveler Abraham ben Jacob.
+Prague was an important seat for trading where merchants from across Europe settled, including many Jews, as recalled in 965 by the Hispano-Jewish merchant and traveller Abraham ben Jacob.
 The Old New Synagogue of 1270 still stands in the city.
 Prague was also once home to a slave market.

-At the site of the ford in the Vltava river, King Vladislaus I had the first bridge built in 1170, the Judith Bridge (Juditin most), named in honor of his wife Judith of Thuringia.
+At the site of the ford in the Vltava river, King Vladislaus I had the first bridge built in 1170, the Judith Bridge (Juditin most), named in honour of his wife Judith of Thuringia.
 This bridge was destroyed by a flood in 1342, but some of the original foundation stones of that bridge remain in the river.
 It was rebuilt and named the Charles Bridge.

-In 1257, under King Ottokar II, Malá Strana ("Lesser Quarter") was founded in Prague on the site of an older village in what would become the Hradčany (Prague Castle) area.
+In 1257, under King Ottokar II, Malá Strana ('lesser quarter') was founded in Prague on the site of an older village in what would become the Hradčany (Prague Castle) area.
 This was the district of the German people, who had the right to administer the law autonomously, pursuant to Magdeburg rights.
 The new district was on the bank opposite of the Staré Město ("Old Town"), which had borough status and was bordered by a line of walls and fortifications.